Nethereum/Unity3dSampleTemplate/README.md

 # Unity3d Sample Template Net472 / Netstandard

-Simple sample for Unity3d development using  Net472AOT Common release, (Netstandard works the same) included in the asset folder.
+Sample template to get started Unity3d development using Nethereum.
+It includes the necessary dlls from the Net472AOT Common release, (Netstandard works the same) in the asset folder.

 Note: You may not need some of them so you can remove them, depending on your needs.

-The Unity Version used is 2021.3.6f1 LTS
+Unity Version used is 2021.3.6f1 LTS

 Dlls: Nethereum, dependencies (BouncyCastle, Microsoft.Extensions.Logging.Abstractions, NBitcoin.dll for hdwallet)